[?] Subscribe To This Site

 Animal studies and brain scan research might make us wonder if feeling empathy is a purely automatic process.

-But, as noted above, empathy is really a package of abilities, and there is evidence that empathy and empathic concern can be shaped by experience.
+But, as noted above, empathy is really a package of abilities, and there is overwhelming evidence that empathy and empathic concern can be shaped by experience and culture.

-For more information, see this article on the importance of fostering empathy and these pratical tips for fostering empathy in kids.
+For more information, see this article on the importance of fostering empathy and these practical tips for fostering empathy in kids.

 References: Empathy and the brain